CenturySturgeon/gollama/README.md

 ```

-This example demonstrates how to use Go to interact with a llama-2-13b-chat LLM instance, which is running on top of llama.cpp,  using GoLlama's `PromptModel` method.
+This example demonstrates how to interact with a llama-2-13b-chat LLM instance using GoLlama's `PromptModel` method.
 It prompts the LLM with the question "Hi, how are you?" and then reads the response back into the `outputs` variable to print it afterwards.

 ## Important Notes